 CESA has provided thought leadership through every step of the CPUC’s rulemaking, and continues to be deeply involved in its ongoing implementation.
-During 2012, with member input, CESA developed a framework for priority energy storage applications which has since been adopted by utilities and CPUC staff – this framework will form the foundation for energy storage procurement target development in California.
+During 2012, with member input, CESA developed a framework for priority energy storage applications which has since been adopted by utilities and CPUC staff – this framework resulted in an energy storage procurement target of 1.325 GW by 2024.

 California Independent System Operator – CAISO